GanshengT/GanshengT.github.io/_pages/about.md

 =======
 Other activities
 ================
 Believing an open exchange of ideas accelerates scientific progress towards solving our most persistent problems.
-Gansheng TAN participate in a science project **Open Science**, the goal of which is to promote a open science platform (_COS_)[https://cos.io/] and a new publishing register pipeline.<br>
+Gansheng TAN participate in a science project **Open Science**, the goal of which is to promote a open science platform (_COS_)[https://cos.io/] and a new publishing register pipeline.<br><br>

 Gansheng TAN is doing a social projet **Tandem** which aims to provide a platform and give those of commun interest or seeking a new skill an oppotunity to help each other.
 Gansheng also do an teaching assistantship on *Analysis, probability and Partial Differential Equation* at CentraleSupelec.Gansheng Tan also contributed to R-packages such as *eeglab* and *eegkits*. <br><br>
 Gansheng TAN is an amateur musician, he played guitar when he started the high school, and he praticed trombone when he was in [La band'à joe](http://www.bandajoe.com/?page=accueil_accueil).
 He created a band *Aegean without sea* at CentraleSupélec and had several performing at school festivial and at Univercité Paris Sud.
 In addition, Gansheng TAN often plays often basketball, he plays for SJTU in [FCBA](http://w35-associations.apps.paris.fr/searchasso/jsp/site/Portal.jsp?page=searchasso&id=3639)
 >>>>>>> 99b3c8b (Update about.md)